ilahuerta-IA/applied-ml-trading-transformer-eurusd/EXPERIMENTS.md

 # Model Development and Experiments: TimeSeriesTransformer

 This document outlines the experiments conducted to fine-tune the TimeSeriesTransformer model for forecasting EURUSD 5-minute closing prices.
-The goal is to systematically evaluate the impact of different hyperparameter choices on the model's predictive performance and compare it to an LSTM baseline.
+The goal is to systematically evaluate the impact of different hyperparameter choices on the model's predictive performance.

 All experiments use the 10-year, 5-minute EURUSD dataset with a 60/20/20 chronological split for training, validation, and testing.
 The primary decision-making metric is the **Validation Set MAE**, with the **Test Set MAE** used for final performance assessment.

 *(Note: The negative loss values reported in these experiments are due to the model's default Negative Log-Likelihood (NLL) loss function.
-While useful for observing convergence, the MAE and RMSE metrics, calculated on the original price scale, are used for all performance comparisons.)*
+While useful for observing convergence, the MAE and RMSE metrics are used for all performance comparisons.)*

 ---